1929 Truck "Future Updates"

 AA frame Found a nice, straight, unpitted or damaged late ‘29 frame.
 Completely different than the regular A frame more like a deuce or ‘34 with slightly thicker metal and 6" side rails. rear springs perfect and still has the spare tire mount.

 Front Suspension: AA’s have a much wider spring pocket that must be filled, the camber set in the factory front crossmember is a low degree for a slow heavy truck that wont go over 30 mph.
 A guy could swap the front crossmember for an aftermarket or the route I favor: Drop reverse spring and 4 bar with forged adjustable perches, this will let the front camber be easily set.
 The Pete' & Jakes deuce stakebed had some issues getting the final degree set after the build so this will help.
-There is a nice F100 box on my shelf but the my ‘39 with Vega box drives so nice I can’t see using anything else, Steering is to be vega cross steer, if it can steer like my ‘39 it will be perfect. also F100.
+There is a very nice F100 box on my shelf also considering a Vega box.

-T5 Transmission with overdrive: Secured a T-5, still deciding on adapter or aftermarket bellhousing, keeping it open drive will solve a lot of issues too.
+T5 Transmission with overdrive: Secured a T-5, still deciding on adapter or aftermarket bellhousing if I keep the original banger motor, open drive will solve a lot of issues too.

 Turn signals: Safety as I've had a couple issues with uneducated motorists.
 Vintage industrial truck column mount to with new switch system installed.